 Rainarai takes it’s inspiration from Nomadic North African cuisine, it also reminded me of the Middle Eastern cuisine you see from chefs like Ottolenghi and Sabrina Ghayour.
 So when we got home, having picked up sniffles and a cold (no doubt from the flight) I decided to try a warming winter stew, which featured some of the ingredients used by these chefs.

-This was exciting as I had been desperate to use my black garlic and pomegranate molasses, but had struggled to find a recipe to use them in.
 This recipe is my own chicken stew recipe, adapted using flavours used by Ottolenghi.
 It’s sweet and sour (but not in the Chinese way) and slightly spicy too, so is a great Winter warmer!

 If you don’t have all the ingredients at home, click the links above, which will take you to amazon where you can buy them.
 I earn a small commission from it, but had bought them myself previously, so it comes as a genuine recommendation.